-Republicans hopeful on Kavanaugh; Democrats decry report 'whitewash'
+Republican hopes rise for Kavanaugh confirmation; Democrats decry report 'whitewash'

 Amid the accusations of sexual misconduct against Kavanaugh, Republicans have stood by the judge.
 The party leadership said on Thursday the FBI report had not changed their view of Kavanaugh’s fitness for the job.

-A senior Senate Republican aide said there was growing confidence that Collins, Flake and Democratic Senator Joe Manchin - all swing votes - would support Kavanaugh.
+A senior Senate Republican aide said there was growing confidence that Collins, Flake and Manchin - all swing votes - would support Kavanaugh.
 If so, that could be enough for a Trump victory in this battle.
 Murkowski has been heavily lobbied in her home state of Alaska to oppose Kavanaugh.

 Republicans control the Senate by a 51-49 margin.
 If all the Democrats oppose Kavanaugh, Trump cannot afford to lose the support of more than one Republican for his nominee, with Vice President Mike Pence casting a tiebreaking vote.
 No Republicans have said they will vote against Kavanaugh.